NLP-Applications/Financial-sentiment-analysis-NLP-Transformers/README.md

 ## Usage
 ### Transforerms
-When training Transformers for FSA, you need to download the pre-trained models you need [here](https://huggingface.co/models).
+1.When training Transformers for FSA, you need to download the pre-trained models you need [here](https://huggingface.co/models).

+2.Train and evaluate the model on financial datasets.

 ```bash
 export TASK_NAME=SST-3